threenbe/leetcode/Tree/Inorder Successor in BST.md

         inorder(root.right, list);
     }
     // Time complexity: O(n), every node is visited
-    // Space complexity: O(n), for the space taken up by the call stack during recursion as well as the ordered list of nodes that we construct
+    // Space complexity: O(n), for the space taken up by the call stack during recursion,
-}
+    // as well as the ordered list of nodes that we construct }
 ```